Distributed estimation through parallel approximants: Distributed estimation through parallel approximants

-Then, our approximated predicted value of the local regression at the point $x$ is $\hat{\mu}_{\:J}(x)=\hat{\beta}_{\:J,\:0}(x)$, which is a WEP statistic.
-In this way we have exhibited a statistically scalable version of local regression suitable for large, distributed data sets.
+Then, our approximate fitted value of the local regression at the point $x$ is $\hat{\mu}_{\:J}(x)=\hat{\beta}_{\:J,\:0}(x)$, which is a WEP statistic.
+In this way we have exhibited a scalable version of local regression suitable for large, distributed data sets.